spmeesseman/vscode-extjs/README.md

 This language server looks at your entire workspace, whether single or multi root, and locates ExtJS files in one of three ways, or any combination thereof:

-1. app.json
+1. app.json / workspace.json
 2. .extjsrc.json
 3. settings.json / VSCode Settings

 The **app.json** file is a part of all Sencha Cmd and Sencha ext-gen generated Open Tooling projects.
 If an app.json file is located, the namespaces and classpaths are extracted and added to indexing.
+If a corresponding **workspace.json** file is located in the same directory as an **app.json** file, classpaths are extracted from the packages.dirs propert and added to indexing.
+The *packages.dir* property should be a comma delimited string of package paths included in the application classpath, these normally specify the paths to the packages included in the *requires* array property of the **app.json** file.

 The **.extjsrc.json** / **.extjsrc** file is a custom file that can be placed into any directory.
 If an .extjsrc file is located, the namespace and classpaths are extracted and added to indexing.